tock/tock/doc/reference/trd-appid.md

 As the above examples illustrate, application credentials can vary in size and content.
-The credentials that a kernel's verifier policy will accept depends on its use case: certain devices will only accept credentials which include a particular public key, while others will accept many.
+The credentials that a kernel's verifier policy will accept depends on its use case.
+Certain devices will only accept credentials which include a particular public key, while others will accept many.
 Furthermore, the internal format of these credentials can vary.
 Finally, the cryptography used in credentials can vary, either